hmrc/individuals-expenses-api/README.md

 Then go to http://localhost:9680/api-documentation/docs/api/preview and use this port and version:
 `http://localhost:7795/api/conf/1.0/application.raml`

+## Changelog

+You can see our changelog [here](https://github.com/hmrc/income-tax-mtd-changelog/wiki)

-## Reporting Issues
+## Support and Reporting Issues

-You can create a GitHub issue [here](https://github.com/hmrc/individuals-expenses-api/issues)
+You can create a GitHub issue [here](https://github.com/hmrc/income-tax-mtd-changelog/issues)

 ## API Reference / Documentation
 Available on the [Individuals Expenses Documentation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-expenses-api/1.0)